Being physically active after treatment

 Activities where you are supporting your own body weight will help keep bones strong.
 These are sometime called weight-bearing exercises.
 They include:

-If you have osteoporosis, get advice on exercise from your doctor, nurse, physiotherapist or exercise specialist.
+If you have any bone problems, get advice on exercise from your healthcare team.

 Anxiety and low mood